versilov/exlearn/docs/elixir_modules.md

 | minimum          | float      | Mandatory for the `:uniform` distribution.         |
 | maximum          | float      | Mandatory for the `:uniform` distribution.         |

+#### Return

+The function returns the neural network object it acted upon.

 ### `#load\2`

 ### `#notification\2`